 A. Academic/Educational Support Counseling – Students sometimes have academic problems in areas including study habits, expectations, time management, organizational skills, and the level of the curriculum.
 A counselor may assist students in exploring solutions to these and other academic problems.

-B. Personal/Social Counseling – A counselor may assist in helping students to develop skills to interact more effectively with others, identify personal values, talents and interests and transition into and out of middle school.
+B. Personal/Social Counseling – A counselor may assist in helping students to develop skills to interact more effectively with others, identify personal values, talents and interests and transition into and out of high school.
 The counselor will also provide support and assistance to students and families in crisis and can provide referrals to outside agencies for more extensive assistance including counseling, evaluations or treatment.

 C. Career/Vocational Counseling – A school counselor may assist students in the process of career exploration.School Counselors